 Getting There

-Phillip Island is approximately 140 km (90 minutes' drive) southeast of Melbourne CBD.
-The most direct route follows the M1 Monash Freeway to Pakenham, then the South Gippsland Highway and Bass Highway to San Remo, where a 640-metre bridge connects to the island.
-Allow an additional 20 minutes from the bridge to reach the Penguin Parade at the island's western tip.
+Phillip Island is approximately 140 km (90 minutes’ drive) southeast of Melbourne CBD via the M1 Monash Freeway to Pakenham, then the South Gippsland Highway and Bass Highway to San Remo, where a 640-metre bridge connects to the island.
+Allow an additional 20 minutes from the bridge to the Penguin Parade at the island’s western tip.
+Public transport is limited — guided tours from Melbourne handle all driving and logistics, and mean you don’t need to navigate unfamiliar roads at night after the parade.

 When to Visit